 If you are planning a public assembly, demonstration, protest or rally, we would like to hear from you.

 How do I obtain an event permit and what's the cost?

-1. Read the Weddings and Celebrations Guidelines and Fees documents.
+- Read the Weddings and Celebrations Guidelines (PDF 324 KB) and Weddings and Celebrations Fees (PDF 157 KB).
 Please also refer to the frequently asked questions section below for more information.

-2. Download the Weddings and Celebrations Application Form.
-Complete and return it to firstname.lastname@example.org
+- Download and complete the Weddings and Celebrations Application Form (DOCX 122 KB), then return it to firstname.lastname@example.org

 The new local law is now in effect regarding alcohol on the beach and in foreshore reserves in St Kilda.
-See our Alcohol Bans web page for full details.
+For full details, visit alcohol bans.

 No liquor licence is required if you are providing your own alcohol to guests, free of charge.